Abhishek-thakur1/Abhishek-thakur1/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🌱 &nbsp;I'm on track for learning more about Blockchain, Functional Programming, and System Design.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design.\
 ✉️ &nbsp;You can shoot me an email at abhishekcool1804@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.cgh.com/resume.html) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1yj0aseWZCYbA3B3BThWDAZDTyC1JSm/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack